 Hybrid counseling refers to the combination of telehealth and in-person healthcare.
-Increasingly, both aspects of healthcare are being recognized as an indispensable pair of treatment modalities for successful care management.
+Both healthcare aspects are being recognized as an indispensable pair of treatment modalities for successful care management.

-While the country’s healthcare providers quickly rose to the challenge of providing virtual care as a result of the pandemic, there will come a day when the pandemic is behind us, and many people will still want to see their healthcare providers in person.
-Ideally, telehealth will remain a viable option rather than a necessity; its purpose being to work synergistically as a hybrid with in-person care.
+While the country’s healthcare providers quickly rose to the challenge of providing virtual care due to the pandemic, there will come a day when the pandemic is behind us, and many people will still want to see their healthcare providers in person.
+Ideally, telehealth will remain a viable option rather than a necessity, its purpose being to work synergistically as a hybrid with in-person care.
 Telehealth has the promise of improving coordination of care, access to specialists otherwise not available, and convenience/removal of barriers such as travel time, child care, time off work, and greater care-seeking, which all lead to better health outcomes.
-The proven synergy of hybrid counseling and in-person healthcare during the pandemic has dramatically increased awareness of the benefits of using hybrid counseling to augment in-person care as well as the drawbacks of each.
+The proven synergy of hybrid counseling and in-person healthcare during the pandemic has dramatically increased awareness of the benefits of using hybrid counseling to augment in-person care and the drawbacks of each.

 - Increased rural access to healthcare by eliminating regulatory burdens that limit the availability of clinical professionals;

 - Prevention of disease and mortality by developing rural-specific efforts to drive improved health outcomes;

 - Reduction in maternal mortality and morbidity; and

 - Improved mental health in rural communities.

 Other aspects of the Executive Order and other legislative action in several areas have been mandated while the COVID-19 Public Health Emergency Has Been Extended to December 31, 2021.
 See Telehealth Reform: US Congress Heeds Public Outcry for details.

 Hybrid Counseling: What Needs to Happen Post Pandemic?